 The Most Important Painting Technique

-Tutorials | Painting Ideas |My Supplies | Blog
+Tutorials | Painting Ideas |Christmas Gifts For Artists

 I have a guide going over 70+ big and small painting techniques and tips one can use.
 But do we REALLY need that many?